 1. See the Icon of the City – the Temple of Christ the Saviour

-Standing proudly in the center of the city, you will find The Temple of Christ the Saviour, the biggest and probably the most beautiful temple in the city.
-The former cathedral which stood at the same location was magnificent piece of art was built at the beginning of WWII, but just two years later, on April 12th, 1941.
+Standing proudly in the city center is the Temple of Christ the Saviour, the biggest and probably most beautiful temple in the city.
+The former cathedral which stood at the same location was magnificent piece of art built at the beginning of WWII — only to be destroyed just two years later, on April 12th, 1941.
 It was rebuilt in the 1990s using highly prized red and yellow stone from the Middle East called “travertine.”
 The new cathedral was officially opened in 2004, and has since been one of the most recognizable symbols of Banja Luka.

-2. Get in Touch with Nature at Krupa NA Vrbasu
+2. Get in Touch with Nature at Krupa Na Vrbasu

-4. Embrace the Culture at Banski Dvor
+4. Embrace Culture at Banski Dvor

 5. Go Back in Time at Kastel Fortress